-At the end of 2021, the board was comprised of seven members, including six independent directors.
+At the end of 2020, the board was comprised of six members, including five independent directors.
+One additional board member was appointed in 2021, increasing our board size to seven members, with six being independent directors.

 Board Committees

 Each of the four Board Committees has a distinct and important role to play in overseeing our overall sustainability approach: